"Mortgage the house on this one, folks."

 - Never use leverage if the worst-case scenario would cause you financial ruin.
 Never.

 Of course, if you ask us, patient, long-term investors in great companies don't need margin.
-After all, that's the tack we take at Stock Advisor, where our picks are ahead of the market by more than 27 percentage points on average.
+After all, that's the tack we take at Stock Advisor, where our picks are ahead of the market by 30 percentage points on average.
 You can see all of those picks, as well as our top five for new money, with a no-obligation 30-day free trial.
 Click here for more information.